Randomized resolvent analysis: Approach

 Let us consider the flow state $\pmb{q} \in \mathbb{R}^{m}$ as a sum of the time-invariant base state $\bar{\pmb{q}}$ and the statistically stationary fluctuating component $\pmb{q}'$.
 With this Reynolds decomposed flow variable and appropriate discretization, we can express the discrete Navier--Stokes equations as

-where $\mathsfbi{L}_{\bar{\pmb{q}}} \in \mathbb{R}^{m\times m}$ is the linearized Navier--Stokes operator about the base state $\bar{\pmb{q}}$ and $\pmb{f}'$ collects the nonlinear terms and the external forcing inputs.
-Traditionally, $\bar{\pmb{q}}$ was chosen to be the stable laminar equilibrium state such that $\pmb{f}'$ from nonlinear terms would be negligible \citep{Trefethen:Science93}.
-In such case, $\pmb{f}'$ can be considered as the forcing input to the system \citep{Jovanovic:JFM05}.
+where $\bm{L}_{\bar{\pmb{q}}} \in \mathbb{R}^{m\times m}$ is the linearized Navier--Stokes operator about the base state $\bar{\pmb{q}}$ and $\pmb{f}'$ collects the nonlinear terms and the external forcing inputs.
+We gather the nonlinear terms as external forcing in the turbulent mean flow following the perspective of \citet{McKeon:JFM10}, \citet{Farrel:PRL94}, and \citet{Schmid:AR07}.
+For the traditional resolvent analysis, $\bar{\pmb{q}}$ is chosen to be the stable laminar equilibrium state such that $\pmb{f}'$ can be considered as the forcing input to the system with the nonlinear term neglected \citep{Jovanovic:JFM05}.
 More recently, turbulent mean flows has been used for ${\bar{\pmb{q}}}$ with $\pmb{f}'$ representing the nonlinear terms as sustained forcing input within the natural feedback system \citep{McKeon:JFM10}.

 We can consider the Fourier transform $\left[\pmb{q}'(\pmb{x}, t), \pmb{f}'(\pmb{x}, t)\right] = \int_{-\infty}^{\infty} [\hat{\pmb{q}}_{\omega}(\pmb{x}), \hat{\pmb{f}}_{\omega}(\pmb{x})] e^{- i\omega t} {\rm d}\omega$ and express the relationship between $\pmb{q}'$ and $\pmb{f}'$ in frequency space as